core-wg/oscore/draft-ietf-core-object-security.md

 ### Outer Options {#outer-options}

-Outer option message fields (Class U or I) are used to support proxy operations.
+Outer option message fields (Class U or I) are used to support proxy operations, see {{supp-proxy-op}}.

 The sending endpoint SHALL include the Outer option message field present in the original message in the options part of the OSCORE message.
 All Outer option message fields, including the OSCORE option, SHALL be encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included instance of Outer option message field.